kwojno77/ElevatorSystem/README.md

 # ElevatorSystem

-Elevator System is a web application built with Angular and Firebase, designed to simulate and manage the operation of multiple elevators.
+Elevator System is a web application built with Angular and Firebase, designed to simulate and efficiently manage the operation of multiple elevators.

+This application features an algorithm for assigning elevators to service requests.
+The algorithm evaluates both idle elevators and those moving in the same direction as the caller, selecting the one with the minimum distance to the caller to ensure prompt and efficient service.

+If no matching elevator is available, the caller is added to a waiting list.
+After each operational step, the system reevaluates nearest elevators for the waiting callers.

 ## Firebase hosting